RyokoAI/BigKnow2022/.github/ISSUE_TEMPLATE/dataset-request.md

 **URL of source?**
 Where the data can be found; multiple links are acceptable if necessary.

+**Source language?**
+Language the data is in, e.g. English, Japanese, Spanish, etc. If it's code, you should specify the programming language (C, Java, etc.).
+If it's a known mixture of languages, list all of them and how they're separated, if possible.
+If it's an unknown mix, just put "mixed."

 **Data format?**
 The format the data is already in, e.g. Wikitext, HTML, markdown, PDF.